dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/course-textbook/Introduction-to-dhis2_textbook.md

 **Feedback**: Indicators refer to values that are not entered directly, but instead are calculated using one or more data elements.
 They are useful to compare areas of different population sizes.

-**11. Indicators are calculated using a formula that contains a numerator and denominator.**
+**11. In DHIS2, indicators are calculated using a formula that contains a numerator, a denominator, and a factor.**

     A. True
     B. False